morganney/busmap/docs/development.md

 ### UI

 The UI is built with vite and runs on the same Node.js version as the API service.
-When developing outside of docker you can configure the vite dev server to [`proxy`](https://vitejs.dev/config/server-options.html#server-proxy) the running API using the `RESTBUS_HOST` environment variable.
+When developing outside of docker you can configure the vite dev server to [`proxy`](https://vitejs.dev/config/server-options.html#server-proxy) the running API using the `API_HOST` environment variable.

 ```
-RESTBUS_HOST=http://localhost:3000 npm run dev -w ui
+API_HOST=http://localhost:3000 npm run dev -w ui
 ```

 You can visualize the built bundles by running `npm run visualizer -w ui`.